-Pepper, a Democrat, was the representative for Florida's 18th congressional district from 1983 to 1989.
+Pepper was the representative for Florida’s 18th congressional district and was a Democrat.
+He served from 1983 to 1989.

 Pepper is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).